-The FWCB graduate program does not recommend students for acceptance without an FWCB faculty member who is willing to support their application.
+The on campus FWCB graduate programs do not recommend students for acceptance without an FWCB faculty member who is willing to support their application.
 As such, we strongly recommend interested graduate students to connect and discuss potential positions with FWCB faculty member(s) they want to work with before submitting an application.
 Submitting an application without a strong connection with an FWCB faculty member greatly reduces your chances to be recommended for admittance to the FWCB Graduate Program and Graduate Admissions Office.

 When applicants officially apply to the CSU Graduate Admissions Office, official transcripts are required from each college/university attended.
 When sending your information to an FWCB faculty member to review, unofficial transcripts are sufficient.